oplS16projects/FP1/README.md

 Result: Finally some ledgible information.
 ![more alt text](http://i.imgur.com/c4r20fL.png "I can actually read this like a person")

+With this I can see when he last updated it, the page's content type, and the host server.

 TODO:
 * a narrative of what you did